Knowledge

 Compare this article with the nearest matching pages if you want to follow the topic into related surveying questions.

-Practical guide for tenants and their advisers on the schedule of condition for a commercial lease — what it is, why it matters, how lease wording gives it contractual effect, when to instruct, what it records, and the risk of going without one.
+Practical guide for tenants and advisers on the schedule of condition for a commercial lease — how lease-start evidence can assist in limiting dilapidations liability, why lease wording gives it effect, when to instruct, and the financial risk of going without one.

 A practical guide to how a schedule of condition and a dilapidations claim connect — how a baseline record limits tenant liability at lease end, when to instruct, why lease wording is critical, and what to do if no schedule of condition was prepared.